-Signing modules as part of the packaging process requires making several changes to the KMP spec file.
-The spec file template in Appendix A.1 includes these changes, which are:
+Signing modules as part of the packaging process requires making a few changes to the KMP spec file template.
+The spec file template in Appendix A includes these changes along with conditionals to ensure that the changes will apply only when building KMPs for SUSE Linux Enterprise Server or SUSE Linux Enterprise Desktop 11 SP3 or later versions.
+The changes are:

-1. List the certificate file as a %Source file.
+List the certificate file as a %Source file.
 The top-level directory of the build structure (where the spec file is located) should include both a private key file and a certificate file.
 The spec file should list the certificate as a %Source file.
 The spec file should not list the key file (since the private key should not be included in the source KMP).